Transitioning to Plant-Based Diet? Expect Change

 Weight loss, clearer skin, and brighter eyes are just a few of the many benefits of your plant-based journey.
 You may have more energy and less of a “weighed-down” feeling after a meal.
 You may have started to exercise and are starting to enjoy the results.

-One of my experiences in my vegan journey was the change in my curves.
+One of my experiences in my vegan journey was body changes after going vegan; specifically, I lost my curves.

 Meat and dairy products contain growth hormones, steroids, and antibiotics.
 These poisons are fed to the animals for disease control or rapid production (larger chickens more profit).